Hairy vetch can be no-tilled, broadcasted on or drilled into a prepared seedbed.

 Hairy vetch is a hardy species tolerating frost, drought and flooding.

 The only real significant difference between common vetch and hairy vetch is

 Hairy vetch is more winter-hardy than Common vetch.

-- smothers weeds once establish with its vigorous growth in the spring and when left as a dead mulch on the soil surface giving excellent weed control
+Smothers weeds once establish, have vigorous growth in the spring giving excellent weed control

-- highly nutritious dry matter as hay or silage
+Highly nutritious dry matter such as hay or silage

 The same machinery is used for planting, maintenance and harvesting as used for cereal crops

 Soft-seeded species are suitable in all crop rotations without the risk of voluntary plants creating a problem in following crops.